Wanaiysha/Changing-nuclear-network-rate/Readme.md

  ```
 - Make sure the reaction is set to 'T' in ppn_physic.input.
 - Run with ininet=1.
-- Double check if the 'networksetup' reads the reaction with Vital.
+- Double check if the 'networksetup' reads the reaction with Vital and not NACRR or JINAV/JINAC
 - Run again with ininet=3 for full computation.
-- Results are as follow;
+- Comparison between different references is as follow;

 ![ppn2](nacrerate2.png)